top of page

 Mackworth Island

-The 1.25-mile trail that loops around the island takes about an hour to complete at a comfortable pace and offers incredible views of Casco Bay and Portland.
-With the shade of the trees and the ocean breeze, the island had the perfect weather for a summer stroll.
+The loop trail around the island takes about an hour to complete at a leisurely pace, offering stunning views throughout.
+The combination of shaded trees and the gentle ocean breeze creates ideal conditions for a pleasant summer stroll.

 As we walked the path, we enjoyed looking at the imaginative homes that people have made for the fairies.
 Some of them were very detailed with walking paths and furniture.
 After all, we must make sure the fairies have a comfortable stay!
 If you plan to make it over to the island, I challenge you to look out for natural materials that you can use to build your own fairy home.